Atrial Fibrillation: Advice From A Cardiologist To His Mother

 By Bryon Rubery, MD

-As a cardiologist specializing in irregular heart rhythms, the most common rhythm disorder I see is known as atrial fibrillation (A-fib).
-A-fib can make patients feel exhausted, short of breath, and put them at risk for stroke and heart damage.
+As a cardiologist specializing in irregular heart rhythms, the most common heart rhythm disorder I see is known as atrial fibrillation (A-fib).
+Atrial fibrillation can make patients feel exhausted, short of breath, and put them at risk for stroke and heart damage.
 In a normal heart, blood circulates through the four chambers of the heart and out to the body in an organized and regular rhythm.
 The electrical system of the heart fires the electrical impulses that maintain this rhythm.
 In A-fib, the regular electrical impulses are overcome by disorganized impulses, causing the heart to go into an irregular rhythm that is usually rapid.

 Atrial Fibrillation Treatment